5 Considerations For Your B2B CX Program

 While this shift in mindset is certainly paying off for industry leaders, it has also brought to light the unique challenge B2B companies face when it comes to implementing a CX strategy.

 As a customer experience consulting firm, we regularly talk with stakeholders who thirst for a greater impact from their CX programs.
-Here are some ideas you may be able to implement as you look for opportunities to make customer experience more front and center in your company in 2020:
+Here are some ideas you may be able to implement as you look for opportunities to make the customer experience front and center in your company:

 1. Ensure you have “real” buy-in